Chris Oddleifson: Playing career

 Oddleifson had his breakout year in 1974–75, as he emerged as a leader on a young Canuck team which surprisingly won their division and made the playoffs for the first time in franchise history.
 He proved himself to be an exceptional all-around player who possessed size, toughness, and playmaking ability, as well as the ability to play both at center and on the wing.
-He led the Canucks in scoring through the early part of the season, until a fractured jaw forced him to miss 20 games.
+He led the Canucks in scoring through the early part of the season, until he missed 20 games after a 4–2 away loss to the Chicago Black Hawks on 15 December 1974 due to a fractured left jaw sustained in a first-period fight with Keith Magnuson who had punched him with a right hand covered with a cast.
 Nevertheless, he finished with career highs of 16 goals and 35 assists for 51 points in just 60 games.

 In 1975–76, Oddleifson had his finest NHL season, scoring 16 goals and a club-leading 46 assists for a career-high 62 points.
 Although his production waned somewhat in the next few seasons, he remained one of the team's top all-around forwards and most popular players.
 He was named team captain for 1976–77, although he was succeeded by Don Lever the following year.
 In 1977–78, he recorded a career-high 17 goals for the club.

 By the 1979–80 season, the emergence of young stars like Thomas Gradin, Stan Smyl and Curt Fraser, as well as the acquisition of several skilled veterans, had pushed Oddleifson into a mainly defensive role, and he finished the season with career lows of just 8 goals and 28 points.
 Early in the 1980–81 campaign, he was assigned to the Dallas Black Hawks, effectively ending his NHL career.